11-Year-Old William Maillis, Who Was Officially Declared A ‘Genius’ Six Years Ago, Graduates College

 — Emerald Morrow (@EmeraldMorrow) July 21, 2018

-Whatever his ambitions might be, Maillis’ is no small feat, as underlined by Dr. Tonjua Williams, President of St. Petersburg College, who said that his youngest ever student has an extremely sharp mind and he doesn’t ever reject ideas without reviewing them properly.
+Whatever his ambitions might be, Maillis’ graduation is no small feat, as underlined by Dr. Tonjua Williams, President of St. Petersburg College, who said that his youngest ever student has an extremely sharp mind and he doesn’t ever reject ideas without reviewing them properly.

 “I am totally fascinated by William and the work that he has done.
 He’s extremely brilliant, very open and collaborative.”

-The child prodigy’s graduation may appear surprising to most of us, but his family and friends have always known that Maillis is a special boy.
-At age two, he could do simple math, and when he was four, Maillis could solve algebra problems.
-He graduated school at nine, and two years later, he is now a college pass out.
+The child prodigy’s graduation may appear surprising to most, but his family and friends have always known that Maillis is a special boy.
+At age 2, he could do simple math, and when he was 4, Maillis could solve algebra problems.
+He graduated school at 9, and two years later, he is now a college graduate.

 But no matter how brilliant his feat is, the 11-year-old wouldn’t get carried away.
 He said he is not special because every one of us has something special to boast.

 “Everybody has gifts from God.
-I was gifted with knowledge and science and history,” William told CNN affiliate WFTS.
+I was gifted with knowledge and science and history,” William told WFTS.

 We can only wish this 11-year-old genius all the best for his future endeavors.